kephale/TuftsCOMP135_Spring2016/README.md

 - [Jupyter quick start guide](http://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/)
 - [Official Python 2 tutorial](https://docs.python.org/2/tutorial/) and [Python tutorial](http://www.tutorialspoint.com/python/)

+## Slides

+Slides are made with Reveal.JS.
+This has some perks that do not exist in Powerpoint/Keynote.
+They embed into the web more elegantly than PDFs, and because they use HTML5/CSS support essentially all functionality that one can get in a web browser.

+When browsing the slides, notice that there is also an "overview" mode (press 'o' after loading a particular set of slides).
+This will tile the slides in an arrangement that is encoded within the presentation file, and should facilitate rapid browsing.

 # Schedule

 Date | Lecture | Assignments and Notes | Due Date